moonlight-stream/moonlight-chrome/README.md

 ## Features

-* Streams Steam Big Picture and all of your games from your PC to your Chrome browser
+* Streams Steam Big Picture and all of your games from your PC to your ChromeOS system
 * Keyboard and mouse support
 * Hardware-accelerated video decoding
 * Full support for Xbox controllers and PlayStation controllers, and some other HID gamepads